0xprinc/checks-while-hacks/README.md

 - Comment explanations + example inputs/outputs next to complex and fixed point math.
 - Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
 - Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.
+- We should always note all the privileges that are provided to any role and what actually the role can do, any difference in these two will be a vulnerability.
+- Also any role should not have the ability to take away all the funds into the contract, or any role that make the protocol centralised.

 ## Common questions to ask when we come across any general entity
 1. Will the contract run the same if this entity is removed?